Four 'must-see' cities on one rail tour

 We begin at Hradcany Castle, the largest medieval complex in Europe.We also walk across the 14th century Charles Bridge, which has 75 statues along its walls, and pass the Gothic spires of St Vitus' Cathedral.
 This afternoon, and Day 10, is spent at leisure to continue exploring the stunning city of Prague.

-This morning we leave Prague, heading northwards through the Bohemian countryside into Germany, tracing the winding route of the River Elbe through a region known as Saxon Switzerland on our way to Berlin.
-Here we stay for two nights at the Maritim Hotel Berlin.
+This morning we leave Prague, heading northwards through the Bohemian countryside into Germany, tracing the winding route of the River Elbe through a region known as Saxon Switzerland on our way to Berlin, where we stay for two nights at the Maritim Hotel Berlin.
+We pause en route for a visit to Lübbenau in Spreewald, a picturesque oasis just outside of Berlin.
+This UNESCO protected biosphere is populated with pretty meadows, dense woodland and meandering rivers; a stark contrast to the nearby metropolis.

 Bidding farewell to mainland Europe, we travel high-speed to Brussels, via Cologne, where we join the Eurostar service to St Pancras International.
 On arrival in London, your tour concludes.